Andrzej Lepper: Political style and views

-A few weeks before the referendum, Lepper declared it necessary "to renegotiate the arrangements concluded in Copenhagen."
-Lepper and his party insisted they are not anti-European, but rather argued that the negotiated terms were unfavourable for the state and that Poland should enter the EU together with Ukraine, which for Lepper would have improved the negotiating position with Poland, and ensured that Poland would be "a partner rather than a supplicant" to the EU.
-Lepper argued that within the EU, Poland fulfills 'the role of a third category country in the European Union.
+A few weeks before the referendum, Lepper declared it necessary "to renegotiate the arrangements concluded in Copenhagen".
+Lepper and his party insisted they are not anti-European but rather argued that the negotiated terms were unfavourable for the state and that Poland should enter the EU together with Ukraine, which for Lepper would have improved the negotiating position with Poland and ensured that Poland would be "a partner rather than a supplicant" to the EU.
+Lepper argued that within the EU, Poland fulfils "the role of a third category country in the European Union.
 A country that is, in a semi-colonial way, a provider of young workforce and a market".

 However, Lepper and his party took a neutral stance towards the 2003 Polish European Union membership referendum, adopting a slogan: "European Union?
 The choice is yours!"
 Samoobrona stressed that joining the EU also entails dangers and drawbacks which are either downplayed or ignored.
 Lepper stressed that he personally "is in favour of the EU, but not under these conditions".
-The party treated the results of the referendum with skepticism - Lepper argued that with a much higher turnout, the No vote would have won.
+The party treated the results of the referendum with scepticism – Lepper argued that with a much higher turnout, the no vote would have won.
 According to Piasecki, Lepper's analysis was likely correct, as the domination of pro-EU views in the media and endorsement of the EU by Pope John Paul II resulted in most EU opponents not voting in the referendum.

-Lepper remained a Eurosceptic, but later toned down his position.
+Lepper remained a Eurosceptic but later toned down his position.
 During his tenure as Deputy Prime Minister and Minister of Agriculture, Lepper worked to support Polish agriculture within European structures and on his departure was described by EU officials as pragmatic and professional.
 Janusz Wojciechowski, a long-standing Polish Member of the European Parliament, argued that contrary to his reputation as a vulgar populist, Lepper "was a really good minister of agriculture" whose conduct was professional yet tough.
 Wojciechowski credits Lepper with negotiating numerous concessions for Polish farmers and fruit producers from the European Union and sees this as proof that Lepper's "concern for the poor and excluded was not for show, but genuine".

 Lepper was one of the few high-profile politicians who consistently opposed Poland's involvement in American global military operations.
 He was involved in promoting close relations with the country's eastern neighbours: Ukraine, Russia and Belarus.